ManimCommunity/manim/docs/source/contributing/documentation.rst

 How to write examples
 ~~~~~~~~~~~~~~~~~~~~~
-When you want to edit them/or add new examples, they can be found in `/manim-community/docs/source`.
-In this folder, you can see ".rts"
+When you want to edit them/or add new examples, they can be found in ``/manim-community/docs/source``.
+In this folder, you can see ``.rts``
 files (the format is restructured text, similar to markdown), one file per example category.
-In one file, e.g. `formulas.rst` you can see
+In one file, e.g. ``formulas.rst`` you can see
 several manim examples.
 Every Example is in a separate block, and it can look like this:

  .. code:: rst